 The Honest Version of This Argument

-The argument isn't local versus national as a binary.
-It's about whether the person managing your investment has the knowledge, the access, and the accountability to actually optimize it for your specific situation, in your specific market, against your specific competitors, for your specific customers.
+Local doesn't automatically mean better — there are local reps who push product and aren't particularly interested in your outcomes, and there are national platforms that deliver real results for certain objectives.
+What matters is whether the person managing your investment has the knowledge, the access, and the accountability to optimize it for your specific situation, in your specific market, against your specific competitors.

 Want to see what a local strategy actually looks like?